Mice Aren’t Cute When They’re in Your Home

-- Hantavirus: Can lead to a potentially fatal respiratory disease
+- Hantavirus: This can lead to a potentially fatal respiratory disease

-- Lymphocytic Choriomeningitis Virus (LCMV): Can lead to permanent neurological damage
+- Lymphocytic Choriomeningitis Virus (LCMV): This can lead to permanent neurological damage

-- Tularemia: Can produce ulceration and dangerously high fevers
+- Tularemia: This can produce ulceration and dangerously high fevers

 Of course, these are extreme cases, and you probably will not contract these illnesses from mice in your home — but it’s not impossible.
 Plus, there are plenty of other less severe mouse and rat-transmitted diseases you are far more likely to encounter.